11 Best Paprika Substitute Options: Your Complete Guide to Paprika

 Although not spicy, Hungarian sweet paprika is more pungent than smoked paprika.
 It is bright red in color and is described as having a sharp pepper flavor with a hint of sweetness.

-Since there are several varieties of Hungarian paprika, varying in heat and flavor profiles, you’ll want to pay close attention to labels and how it may impact the flavor of the recipes you’re using it in.
+Since several varieties of Hungarian paprika exist, varying in heat and flavor profiles, you’ll want to pay close attention to labels and how they may impact the flavor of the recipes you’re using them in.

 Top 8 Paprika Substitute Options